BlackIron Financial

 Administrative workload

-Do you want the simplest enrollment path, or can you support more education if it lowers long-term cost?
+Do you want the simplest enrollment path, or can your team support more education if it improves cost control?

 Plan Type Employer Control Cost Predictability Employee Choice Best For